 A few well-chosen supplements can really help to blitz that stubborn belly fat caused by elevated cortisol.
 "Dr. Wilson's Adrenal C Formula (£34) is a good all-around support, and then single herbal tinctures can be highly effective.
 I like Siberian ginseng, tulsi, rhodiola and liquorice root.
 A good-quality fish oil combined with CLA has also been shown to favourably affect the storage of body fat," says Stephenson.

-We’re carb lovers through and through—but it’s time we swapped our white bread for whole grains like brown rice, quinoa, black rice and barley.
+We’re carb lovers through and through—but it’s time we swapped our white bread for whole grains like brown rice, quinoa, black rice, and barley.
 According to Granato, removing refined grains from your diet and subbing in whole grains will help reduce belly fat, as well as fight inflammation and prevent heart disease.
-“Studies show that eating a whole-grain diet can greatly reduce belly fat,” she promises.
+“Studies show that eating a whole grain diet can greatly reduce belly fat,” she promises.
 “Feeding your body with whole foods is essential to preventing snacking and bouts of hunger.”

 Sauerkraut haters, it’s time to tell your taste buds to get over themselves.
 Samit recommends eating sauerkraut by the spoonful if losing weight in your belly region is a goal.
 “A happy gut is a happy life,” she says.
 “The bacteria in your gut can affect your metabolism.”
-Along with taking a daily probiotic, she recommends adding in foods that naturally contain probiotics like sauerkraut, kimchi or bone broth.
+Along with taking a daily probiotic, she recommends adding in foods that naturally contain probiotics like sauerkraut, kimchi, or bone broth.
 (Another side effect of taking probiotics?
 Glowing skin.)

-Bragg Organic Raw Apple Cider Vinegar (£7)
+Apple Cider Vinegar

+Finally, watch your stress levels.
+You can make all these dietary changes, but if you're highly strung with work, no matter how much sauerkraut you chow down on, it won't make a difference to your belly fat.
 A little stress, however, is totally normal.
 A rise in cortisol (the stress hormone) is what helps us get out of bed in the mornings!
 "It's when cortisol is perpetually elevated (or completely exhausted) that it becomes a problem," says Stephenson.